gbenroscience/transactionmanager/README.md

                 };

-                //Get the connection object from a pool or create it. manager.startTransaction(conn);
+                /*Get the connection object from a pool or create it.*/ manager.startTransaction(conn);

 </code>